n8io/fantasy-espn-football/README.md

 ### 🚛 `yarn start`
 Run the scraper for the configured league and season.
 Outputs the data into the `./data` accordingly.

+### 📊 `yarn reporting`
+Runs some reports on the scraped date.
+NOTE: You must run the data scraper piece before trying to crunch numbers.

 ## Development